-8 Important Questions to ask your Accountant for Tax Season
+What are the Most Important Questions to Ask Your Accountant for Tax Season?

 Working with an accountant should be a year-round pursuit, not just before tax-reporting season.
 While filing taxes is important, almost all of your company’s financial transactions occur in all the other months.
 Knowing when to ask questions is just as important as what questions to ask your accountant.
 How you report income and expenses is not “black and white”, the IRS allows business-owners flexibility in how to report certain financial information.

 Tax season can be a stressful event, especially for all you small business owners.
 As a small business owner you do it all, but you don’t have to be alone when it comes to your finances.